Chart Color Schemes

 The level of residential development activity in Port Hedland is very low in comparison to the average area assessed nationally by AreaSearch

-Port Hedland has averaged two dwelling approvals per year over the past five years, totalling 14.
-This low level of development reflects its rural nature, with housing needs driving projects rather than broad market demand.
-The small number of approvals means individual projects can significantly impact annual growth statistics.
+Port Hedland experiences very limited development activity, averaging 2 approvals per year (totalling 14 across the past five years).
+These low development levels reflect the rural nature of the area, where development is typically driven by specific local housing needs rather than broad market demand.
+Note: given the small number of approvals, individual development projects can significantly impact annual growth and relativity statistics.

 Frequently Asked Questions - Development